milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/advertising/index.html.md

-Terms
-Privacy Center
-Topics
-Products
-Third Parties
-California Privacy Rights
-Dashboard & Controls
-Relevant Advertising
-Intellectual Property
-Permissions
-Closed Captioning
-Community Guidelines (New)
 How Digital Advertising Works

 Advertising is a fundamental part of the services we provide.
 Our advertising business and the ads that we and our partners show you allow us to provide you with many of our products and services for free.
-In this page, we’ll walk you through how digital advertising works at Verizon Media, the different players involved, and how we use your data to personalise your ads.
+In this page, we’ll walk you through how digital advertising works at Yahoo, the different players involved, and how we use your data to personalise your ads.

 Here’s a brief summary of our advertising business, and some of the areas that we’re going to cover in this page.